 1923 – Interpol was founded in Vienna.

-1927 – The first fully electronic television system was completed by Philo Farnsworth.
+1927 – Philo Farnsworth completed the first fully electronic television system.

 1943 – A fire at the Gulf Hotel in Houston, Texas killed 55 people.